King Edward IV

 Purchased in 1947.
 Previously in the collection of the Earls of Ellenborough at Southam Delabere, Gloucestershire.
 Sold at Sotheby's on 11 June 1947 (lot 60).

-The painting is one of a series of depictions of kings of England which were produced at the end of Henry VIII's reign, circa 1530s-1540s, by a workshop operating at that time.
-Several other paintings of kings have also been identified from the same workshop, for example, Henry VI (NPG 2457) and Edward VI (NPG 1132).
+The painting was produced towards the end of Henry VIII's reign, circa 1530s-1540s, and may have been part of a series of kings and queens, or possibly one of a pair.
+Several other paintings of kings have been identified from the same workshop, including Henry VI (NPG 2457).
 The painting has an engaged frame which is now detachable.
 However, originally, the patron would have purchased the portrait and frame as a single item.

 Notes on likely authorship